ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Introduction

-To understand this better, let us consider an analogy to this problem.
-Assume that the generative process is an autonomous vehicle.
-The vehicle is a complex system with surely a large number of parameters and many different sources of input.
-Assume that the control input is a specific address it must navigate to.
-The controlling model is the satellite navigator system in the vehicle.
-The navigator is a much simpler system than the vehicle itself.
-Furthermore, it only needs little information, i.e. the current position of the vehicle, and communicates with the vehicle with simple commands like “turn left at the next junction”.
-A crucial requirement for both systems to operate smoothly together is that there is {\it no delay in information flowing in both directions}.
-For instance, if the navigator were to know the position of the vehicle with a delay of ten seconds, then the vehicle has passed already the junction where it should have turned left!
-To design a smart navigator system that receives information which is outdated by ten seconds is possible, but much more challenging.
-The navigator has to guess where the vehicle would drive to in the next ten seconds in order to give commands that are useful for the vehicle at that point of time in the future.
-This is exactly what happens in ControlNet~\cite{Zhang2023_ControlNet}.
-Due to the delay in information flowing between the two networks, the controlling network needs generative power to predict what the generation network may do next, before the generation network receives the control signal.
-We conjecture that this is the reason why a small-sized ControlNet, trained from scratch, performed poorly~\cite{Zhang2023_ControlNet}.
-In our work we are able to use a small-sized control network, trained from scratch, since we remove the delay in information flow.
+Let us consider an example which illustrates the importance of having a high-frequency communication between the controller and the generation process.
+Assume that the generation process is a vehicle, which is equipped with a controller that is a satellite navigation system.
+The controller receives the current position of the vehicle, and gives back control signals such as “turn left at next junction”.
+Assume that the target or input to the system is to drive to a specific address.
+A crucial requirement of this control system is, obviously, that the navigator knows always the exact position of the vehicle.
+However, if the navigator were to know the position of the vehicle with a delay of ten seconds, then the vehicle might have already passed the junction where it should have turned left.
+Hence, the controller has to be smart and predict where the vehicle may be in ten seconds time in order to give commands that are sensible for the vehicle at that point of time in the future.
+This is exactly what happens in all existing approaches for guided image generation that are designed as a feedback-control system.
+Due to delayed feedback of the generation process to the controlling network, it has to guess what the generation network is doing until it sends its controlling signal.
+Hence, for this task, the controlling network needs generative power.

-In summary, our contributions are as follows: (1) An efficient, small-sized architecture for controlling a pre-trained Text-to-Image diffusion model, that does not suffer from the problem of delay in information flow; (2) Superior results compared to the state-of-the-art in terms of both image quality (FID score) and control with higher fidelity; (3) Controlling the production-quality Stable Diffusion XL model~\cite{Podell2023_SDXL} with $2.6$B parameter by a control network that has only $20$M parameters; (4) Release of all code and pre-trained models.
+In summary, our contributions are as follows: (1) Demonstrating the importance of controlling a text-to-image generation model with a bidirectional, high-frequency and large-bandwidth communication.
+(2) Training a straight-forward, small-sized controlling network that outperforms the state-of-the-art for pixel-level image guidance (depth, canny-edges, semantic map) and is on a par for loose keypoint guidance of human poses.
+(3) Controlling the production-quality Stable Diffusion XL model \cite{Podell2023_SDXL} with 2.6B parameters with a control network that has only $20$M parameters.